iPhone 12 vs. iPhone 12 Pro Buyer's Guide

-The iPhone 12 starts at $599, and while the iPhone 12 Pro has now been discontinued, it is often available from some third-party stores for prices below $999.
+The iPhone 12 starts at $599, and while the iPhone 12 Pro has now been discontinued, it is sometimes available from some third-party stores for prices well below $999.
 As these iPhones share a large number of features, should you consider purchasing the lower-cost model to save money, or opt for the high-end Pro model?
 Our guide helps to answer the question of how to decide which of these two iPhones is best for you.

 Comparing the iPhone 12 and the iPhone 12 Pro

 The iPhone 12 and iPhone 12 Pro share an overwhelming majority of features, such as display size, processor, and 5G.
 Apple lists these same features of the iPhone 12 and iPhone 12 Pro:

 - 6.1-inch Super Retina XDR display with 2532-by-1170-pixel resolution at 460 ppi, featuring HDR, True Tone, P3 Wide Color, and Haptic Touch

 - Sub-6GHz 5G connectivity (and mmWave in the U.S.)

 - Battery life with up to 17 hours of video playback

 - Water resistant to a depth of six meters for up to 30 minutes

 - Compatible with MagSafe accessories and wireless chargers